 The NRC has put in place a skills matrix to help identify gaps in the Board and Board Committees.
 In the skills matrix, the skills, experience and knowledge expected of the directors are classified into broad categories, namely business, regulatory, finance, information technology and other functions.
-Other aspects of diversity (such as age, gender, qualification and educational background) are included in the skills matrix for the NRC and the Board to evaluate with ease the current Board make-up in relation to the BDP and the Company's business strategies and needs.
+Other aspects of diversity (such as age, gender, qualification and educational background) are included in the skills matrix for reference.
+This enables the Board to assess and evaluate the current composition of the Board in relation to the BDP and the Company's business strategies and needs.

-The following table shows the diversity of skills, experience and knowledge possessed by the current Board members:
+The following table shows the diversity of skills, experience and knowledge possessed by the current board members: